 A Mom Went To Visit Her Son At Lunch & Caught Him Receiving An Unusual Punishment For Being 'One Minute Late' To School

-After her six-year-old son was late to school one morning, an Oregon mother was shocked at the punishment inflicted on him by his elementary school.
+After her 6-year-old son was late to school one morning, an Oregon mother was shocked at the punishment inflicted on him by his elementary school.

-Hunter was isolated from his classmates during lunch in the cafeteria after he was a minute late to school.
+Hunter was isolated from his classmates during lunch in the cafeteria after he was one minute late to school.

-According to Nicole, in an interview with ABC7, their Dodge Durango was not working that morning, and was too costly to fix. "[The school has] a policy where every three tardies, you get a detention," Nicole told ABC News.
+According to Nicole, their Dodge Durango was not working that morning, and was too costly to fix. "[The school has] a policy where every three tardies, you get a detention," Nicole told ABC News.
 "Every tardy after that, you get a detention."

 Nicole continued, saying that when Hunter learned that he would be a bit late to school, he began to cry as he walked into the building, knowing that late students were heavily punished by the school.
-Toward the middle of the day, while Hunter was at lunch, Nicole decided to go and check on him but was shocked at the sight of her son sitting in the lunch room.
+Toward the middle of the day, while Hunter was at lunch, Nicole decided to go and check on him and was heartbroken at the sight of her son sitting alone in the lunch room.

 "He was at the first table as you walk into the cafeteria, and he was just sitting there with one of those cardboard poster partitions in front of him," Nicole said.
 "He wasn't tardy so many times that he deserved that.